-

 What payment methods does IDNet accept?

-Payments can be set up in monthly or annual intervals, annual payments receive 1 month free.
+Payments can be set up in monthly intervals.

 How long will my order take to complete?

-If you do not currently have an active broadband service on your line and cannot provide a MAC (Migration Authorization Code) you will need to submit a new provision order, this type of order normally completes in 5-7 working days and will incur a £47 activation fee charged by BT.
+If you do not currently have an active broadband service on your line you will need to submit a new provision order, this type of order has a minimum lead time of 10 working days and will incur an activation fee.

-If you currently have an active broadband service on your line from another provider and have a MAC you need to submit a migration order, this will normally complete in 3-5 working days.
-Migration orders do not incur an activation fee.
+If you currently have an active broadband service on your line from another provider you will need to submit a migration order.
+The minimum lead time is 10 working days.
+Non LLU migration orders do not incur an activation fee.

 Can I place an order over the phone?